What on earth does a facilitator DO?

 My key takeaways from the day are:

 - A facilitator has done this before.
-They might not be an expert in your organisation or field, but they are just as expert at running a session as you are in your world.
+They aren’t an expert in your organisation or field.
+But they are just as expert at running a session as you are in your world.
 If you want a session to be useful, enjoyable and a good use of the time and money that it costs to bring people together, you might as well be sensible about it and get an expert in.

 - Likewise, a facilitator has no ego in your organisation.
 They have no skin in the game.
 They have no points to make.
 They don’t care who usually leads the group or discussions.
 They are there to make sure every voice is heard.
 In a way that works for the owner of the voice and for the benefit of the organisation and the goal.
 I can’t remember ever seeing a group where the dynamics were so well balanced.
 It was VERY impressive.